meta-llama/llama-stack/docs/source/distributions/building_distro.md

 options:
   -h, --help            show this help message and exit --port PORT           Port to run the server on.
+It can also be passed via the env var LLAMA_STACK_PORT.
 Defaults to 8321 --image-name IMAGE_NAME
                         Name of the image to run.
 Defaults to the current conda environment --disable-ipv6        Disable IPv6 support